-Pensacola is known as “the birthplace of naval aviation” and for every Navy, Marine and Coast Guard aviator training begins at Pensacola’s Naval Air Station.
-No wonder this is home to the U.S. Navy’s famous Blue Angels and the National Naval Aviation Museum.
+Pensacola is known as “the birthplace of naval aviation” and for every Navy, Marine, and Coast Guard aviator training begins at Pensacola’s Naval Air Station.
+No wonder this is home to the U.S. Navy’s famous Blue Angels and also the National Naval Aviation Museum.
 The free museum displays more than 150 restored aircraft that showcase the spirit of naval aviation, with tales of combat and profiles of courageous military accomplishments.
-And, if you are fortunate to be in Pensacola during the Blue Angels practices, you’ll witness a spectacular show.
+And, if you are fortunate to be in Pensacola during the Blue Angels practices, you’ll also witness a spectacular show.

 17. Found Prehistoric Sharks Teeth in Venice

 Venice Beach is known as the Shark Tooth Capital of the World

 Known as the “Shark Tooth Capital of the World,” Venice Beach in Sarasota County is famous for the prehistoric fossilized shark’s teeth that wash ashore daily.
 Ten million years ago, when Florida was submerged, the area teemed with sharks.
 Sharks teeth collectors also report the best places to find the tiny fossils (most are 1/8 to ¾ inches) are at any beach access south of the Venice Jetty including Caspersen Beach, Casey Key, and Manasota Key.